 C-102-1: Frequency of Counseling and Guidance

-In addition to including counseling and guidance as a specific service on the IPE, the frequency of C&G is captured on the IPE and individualized to meet the customer’s needs.
-C&G frequency can change as needed throughout the life of the case.
+In addition to including counseling and guidance (C&G) as a specific service on the IPE, the frequency of C&G is captured on the IPE and individualized to meet the customer’s needs.
+C&G frequency may change as needed throughout the life of the case.
 If C&G frequency changes from a lower number of days to a higher (less frequent) number of days, an IPE amendment is required.
 If C&G frequency changes from a higher number of days to a lower (more frequent) number of days, an IPE amendment is not required.

-For example, if the frequency of C&G on the IPE is identified as 60 days, but the customer needs weekly C&G for a period of time, then C&G can be provided weekly and the IPE does not need to be changed since this is within the minimum threshold of the time frame selected on the IPE.
+For example, if the frequency of C&G on the IPE is identified as 60 days, but the customer needs weekly C&G for a period of time, then C&G may be provided weekly and the IPE does not need to be changed because this is within the minimum threshold of the time frame indicated on the IPE.

-The minimum frequency of C&G with the customer should be clearly stated on the customer's IPE.

-C&G must be provided to each eligible customer at least every 180 days.
-Any exception to the 180-day C&G frequency requirement must be justified clearly by the VR counselor in ReHabWorks (RHW).
+The minimum frequency of C&G with the customer must be clearly explained in the comprehensive assessment, included on the customer's IPE, and individualized to meet the customer’s needs, and it must not exceed 180 days.
+C&G must be provided, at a minimum, at the frequency agreed to by the VR counselor and customer as indicated on the customer’s IPE.
+Although a case note may be entered that C&G was attempted, using the ReHabWorks drop-down Attempt to Complete C&G selection, C&G must still be completed at the frequency indicated on the IPE in order for the case to be compliant.
+However, VR counselors should indicate when they have attempted to provide C&G but were unable to do so.

-For information on documenting C&G, refer to E-300: Case Note Requirements.
+For more information on documenting C&G or Attempt to Complete C&G, refer to E-300: Case Note Requirements.

 …